jlalovi/frontend-coding-test/README.md

 On our current calendar, develop this functionality:

-- From the sidebar, you should be able to create a new event.
-When an event is created, it will be assigned a random colour (getRandomColor function).
+- From the sidebar, you should be able to create a new event by entering his name.
+An event also has assigned a random colour (use getRandomColor function).
 - By clicking on a day in the calendar, the list of existing events will appear in a modal.
-You should be able to click an event and assign it to that specific day.
+Here you should be able to click an event and assign it to that specific day.
-- From the event list, you should be able to edit an event by clicking on its name.
+- From the sidebar event list, you should be able to edit an event by clicking on its name.
-- From the event list, you should also delete an event.
+- From the sidebar event list, you should also delete an event.
 - The result of editing/deleting an event must be reflected in the calendar day events.

 ## Optional